vehikl/polymer-select-with-options/README.md

 ###Array of Objects

-If you supply an array of objects as yoru options there are additional parameters to specify which object properties to map as the value and label (option-value and option-label)
+If you supply an array of objects there are additional parameters to specify which object properties to map as the `value` and `label` (`option-value` and `option-label`).

 ```
 <select is="select-with-options" options="{{options}}" option-value="id" option-label="name" value="{{value::change}}"></select>